nicobailon/mcp-to-pi-tools/README.md

 npx mcp-to-pi-tools chrome-devtools-mcp
 ```

-Done.
-Your agent now has 15+ browser automation tools registered and ready to use.

 ## Why Not Just Use mcporter Directly?

 You can! [mcporter](https://github.com/steipete/mcporter) is excellent for ad-hoc MCP calls and has its own `generate-cli` command.
 But for AI agent workflows, there's friction: